-Appendix D - Calculating Hardness in Surface Waters Receiving Stormwater Discharges for Hardness Dependent Metals - Appendix D describes establishing the hardness level for an operator's receiving water.
-This appendix provides guidance to operators for determining their receiving water's hardness level and is calculated up to 400mg/ L to reflect hardness conditions in Arizona's waters.
-The 2010 MSGP contained tables with ranges of hardness values to determine the surface water quality standard.
-The 2019 MSGP implements the use of a formula to calculate the surface water quality standard based on the hardness value.
-The change was made in response to updates in Arizona's Surface Water Quality Standards Rule (A.A.C.
-R18-11 Appendix A tables 2 through 9).
+Appendix D - Calculating Hardness in Surface Waters Receiving Stormwater Discharges for Hardness Dependent Metals - Appendix D describes establishing the hardness level for an operator's protected surface water.
+This appendix provides guidance to operators for determining their protected surface water's hardness level and is calculated up to 400 mg/L to reflect hardness conditions in Arizona's waters.
+The 2024 MSGP continues the use of a formulas to calculate the surface water quality standard based on the hardness value and adds default metal translators to the formulas where appropriate.